curusarn/spark-context-with/README.md

 # spark-context-with
 Python guard/wrapper for SparkContext from pyspark.
-Allows you to use python `with` operator with SparkContext Useful for throwing exceptions, prematurely exiting functions, etc.
+Allows you to use python `with` operator with SparkContext.
+Useful for throwing exceptions, prematurely exiting functions, etc.

 ## Example